 Three faculty members were installed to endowed academic positions during the 10 a.m. service.
-They include Dr. Rich Rudebock, named to the Robert L. and Sara Lou Cargill Chair of Business; Dr. W. Kyle Tresch, named to the Lloyd G. and Betty E. Minter Chair of Business; and Dr. Roger Hadley, named to the Frank W. and Pauline G. Patterson Professorship in Journalism.
-The OBU supporters who funded each of the endowed positions were present at the ceremony.
+They include Dr. Brandon Smith, named to the Dickinson Chair of Religion; Dr. Mark Franklin, named to the Burton H. Patterson Professorship in Music; and Dr. Stephen Sims, named to the Clair McGavern-Nancy Montgomery Professorship in Music.

-According to a university statement, endowed chairs and professorships - which assist with compensation - are awarded to select professors who are "outstanding teachers and who have demonstrated exceptional ability in their academic disciplines."
-The gift which provides an endowed academic position is invested in the University's permanent endowment fund, and the annual earnings are used to assist with compensation.
-OBU currently has 25 active endowed chairs and professorships.
+Endowed chairs and professorships are awarded to select professors who are “outstanding teachers and who have demonstrated exceptional ability in their academic disciplines.”
+Gifts to establish chairs and professorships are invested in the University’s permanent endowment fund, and the annual earnings are used to assist with compensation.